Fire7ly/FUM/README.md

 Connect Your Device Through Data Cord.

+run start.bat And voila! it will do all Work itself.

 When Device Work Done it Shows You To disconnect Your Device, you Can Use Use your Device Now.

 **Changelog:-**